Shashi1a/course3_project/codeBook.md

 The data is also known as Human activity recognition using smartphones dataset.
 The data was obtained by experiment on volunteer who wore a smartphone on their waist and carried out various activities.
 The accelerometer and gyroscope sensor on the smartphone captured measurements of linear acceleration in three different axis(x,y,z),  angular velocity in three different axis(x,y,z).
 The activities were observed  visually whilst the smart phone was measuring the observables.
 Other observables were also calculated using these primary measurements.
-Data was also measured in  frequency domain and result for frequency domain are also presented.
+Data was also tranformed in  frequency domain and result for frequency domain are also presented.

 The data required to prepare the tidy data set is in two different folders train